ashutoshgolia14/MIS-Trading-Strategy/docs/02_architecture/mis_algo_trading_software_architecture_specfication_sw_ad.md

 - All external interactions occur via adapters
 - Only TradingEngine may invoke Execution Manager
 - Execution policies SHALL NOT be enforced outside TradingEngine
+- Scheduler and Risk Management influence execution authorization but do not directly invoke execution.

 ---